felixlopz/hubrise-test-task/content/apps/shopify/en/connect-hubrise.md

 If you have a catalog of products on HubRise, you can upload it to your Shopify store with a single click.

 For more information on HubRise catalogs, see [Catalogs](/docs/catalog/).
-To learn how to pull your HubRise catalog into Shopify, see [Pulling the Catalog](/apps/shopify/configuration#pulling-the-menu).
+To learn how to push your HubRise catalog into Shopify, see [Push the Catalog](/apps/shopify/push-catalog).